r-pogo/vade_mecum/Python/tkinter_cheat_sheet.md

 window.minsize(width=500, height=50) # set size
 window.geometry("500x400") # also for size
-window.wm_iconbitmap("") # setting the icon for the window window.mainloop() # allows to visualize the object
+window.wm_iconbitmap("") # setting the icon for the window window.config(padx=10, pady=10) # adding some space around thw window, the same can be done for widgets .config() is used to access an object's attributes after its initialisation window.mainloop() # allows to visualize the object
 ````
 ___